What's Up with G.C. | Myths & Curious Statements | Landmarked Properties in G.C. | Waterfront Project Area Views

 UNITS

-"Village Piazza" (Village Square)
+"Village Piazza"

 The current owner (Michael Puntillo, Jr.) of most of the Village Square properties is before the planning board with a project to redevelop the Village Square with a mix of mostly residential housing, and commercial uses on the ground level.
 The buildings will feature up to 4 floors of residential above commercial on the first floor.
 The resulting 5-story buildings will be taller than the parking garage on Brewster Street, and approximately level with the office building on School Street.
 Again, this would require a change in the zoning laws to permit mixed-used residential and commercial, but nothing is impossible.
 Density required is 25 units/acre.